PawDevUK/Portfolio-react/README.md

 * merged with Covid-app

 ### To Do
-#### Covid-App

-* create footer
-* implement live api with fall back to store in case of 404
-* create rwd for app
-* fix country picker scroll bug
-* <s>fix maxValue bug by implementing CheckMax</s>

 #### Portfolio
-* Add intro in readme.md to explain some details aobout this project

 * Add personal image to "About" component
 * Refactor Code
 * run lighthouse test